innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/0035 - Copy objects to new trasportable/README.md

 # Copy objects to new transportable
-This script copies a model object (Model Group) from a standalone database into a newly created transportable file.
+This script copies a model object (Model Group) from a standalone database, creates a new transportable database, and copies the model object to the new database.

 ![](gif001.gif)